Padding-kk state machine

 Lastly, observe that the rows corresponding to \(\mathtt{crLatch = 1}\), store the complete result of the read in the registers \(\{\mathtt{crV_i}\}\).
 These are the rows where validity of the read operation is checked via a Plookup.

-Constraints pertaining to \(\{\mathtt{crV_i}\}\) and \(\{\mathtt{crF_i}\}\)
+We look closely at constraints pertaining to \(\{\mathtt{crV_i}\}\) and \(\{\mathtt{crF_i}\}\).

 The idea here is to compute a column \(\mathtt{crVC_i}\) defined by,